On the Reliability of Information Retrieval From MDS Coded Data in DNA Storage: Beyond MDS Codes and QSC

 The third component, \(P_{\text{\normalfont succ} \mid \boldsymbol{r}}\), depends on the retrieval condition imposed by the outer code.
 As discussed in Section~\ref{sec3b}, a sufficient condition for successful retrieval for an \((N,K)\) outer MDS code is

-where \( e^{\mathrm{era}} \) and \( e^{\mathrm{sub}} \) denote the numbers of strand erasures and strands containing substitutions, respectively.
+where \( e^{\mathrm{era}} \) and \( e^{\mathrm{sub}} \) denote the numbers of sequence erasures and sequences containing substitutions, respectively.
 Here, erasures arise from decoding failures (with probability $\gamma$) and substitutions from miscorrections (with probability $\beta$) at the level of the inner code.

 More generally, any outer block code with minimum Hamming distance $d_{\min}$ can correct all combinations of \( e^{\mathrm{era}} \) erasures and \( e^{\mathrm{sub}} \) substitutions provided that

 MDS codes are optimal in this regard since they achieve the Singleton bound with equality, $d_{\min}=N-K+1$, and therefore correct the maximum possible number of erasures and substitutions.
 This property makes them a natural choice for the outer code in DNA storage.
 However, Reed-Solomon codes and other MDS codes can become computationally demanding to decode as the blocklength grows.
 In practice, outer codes with lower decoding complexity but slightly reduced error correction capability, such as LDPC codes, may be adopted when decoding efficiency is a priority.
 In such cases, the retrieval condition must be reformulated.